ahadu777/dudu-backend/docs/cards/ota-premade-tickets.md

 ## 3) Invariants
 - Pre-made tickets start with status PRE_GENERATED
 - Only PRE_GENERATED tickets can be activated
-- Activation creates corresponding OTA order record
+- Activation creates corresponding OTA order record with correct product_id and partner_id
 - Each ticket can only be activated once
 - Customer details must include name, email, and phone
 - Payment reference is required for audit trail
+- **Order amount must match customer_type pricing from batch pricing_snapshot**
 - **NEW**: Reseller batches have extended expiry periods (configurable)
 - **NEW**: Reseller metadata is preserved through activation chain
 - **NEW**: Distribution mode cannot be changed after batch creation
+- **NEW**: Customer discounts in products table are stored as absolute amounts (e.g., child: 150 means HKD 150 off)
 - Ticket list queries are partner-isolated (only show tickets owned by requesting partner)
 - Pagination limit cannot exceed 1000 tickets per request
 - Page number must be positive integer (minimum 1)